-Similar histograms for the western margin of the Adria plate, along the North-Central Apennines (faults 25 and 26 in Fig. 3), are given in Figure 17.
-Here the histogram reaches its maximum nearby $120^{\circ}$ that corresponds to reverse faulting, but normal faulting and strike-slip characterize part of the synthetic earthquakes.
+Similar histograms for the western margin of the Adria plate, along the north-central Apennines (faults 25 and 26 in Fig. 2), are given in Figure 16.
+Here the histograms maximum is near 120° which corresponds to reverse faulting, but normal faulting and strike-slip characterize part of the synthetic earthquakes.
 The observed fault plane solutions have a similar distribution.